Comparison

 Frequently Asked Questions

-It depends on your use case. markshare is better for developers who want to quickly share markdown from the terminal with beautiful formatting.
-GitHub Gist may be better if you need version control and GitHub integration.
+Choose markshare when you want to quickly share markdown from the terminal with syntax highlighting, Mermaid diagrams, and an automatic table of contents.
+GitHub Gist may fit if you need version control and GitHub integration.

 Can I use both GitHub Gist and markshare?

-Absolutely!
-Many developers use GitHub Gist for version-controlled snippets and markshare for quick, beautiful sharing of AI-generated content and documentation.
+Yes.
+You can use GitHub Gist for version-controlled snippets and markshare for quick sharing of AI-generated content and documentation.

-If you're a developer who frequently shares markdown content - especially AI-generated documentation from tools like Claude Code - markshare offers the fastest, most beautiful solution.
-One command from your terminal gives you a shareable link with Mermaid diagrams, syntax highlighting, and auto-generated table of contents.
+If you're a developer who frequently shares markdown content — especially AI-generated documentation from tools like Claude Code — markshare is designed for terminal-native Markdown-to-link publishing with Mermaid diagrams, syntax highlighting, and an automatic table of contents.

-However, if you specifically need version control and GitHub integration for your snippets, GitHub Gist remains a solid choice.
+However, if you specifically need version control and GitHub integration for your snippets, GitHub Gist may fit that workflow.

 Ready to Try markshare?